How to Find an Apartment [2023 Guide]

 Seasonality affects the rental market and can save a bundle if you’re flexible on when you move.
 For example, areas that are close to colleges and universities tend to experience the highest turnover of renters between semesters, especially during the summer.

 If you time your search right, you'll find yourself in a much better position for negotiating rent with your landlord.

 3. Search for Rent Specials

 New apartment properties often offer rent specials to attract new renters.
 A free month of rent or discounted security deposit are common move-in specials.
 Some offer additional perks too, like parking spaces and full gyms.

 Rent prices tend to be higher for units that are either on the lower or higher levels of the building.
 If you're willing to have a less-than-perfect view and take the stairs/elevator instead of coming in straight off the street, you could save yourself big bucks.

 If you're willing to stay in the area longer than the standard 12 months, then you may be able to negotiate a lower rent price if you sign a 13 or 14-month lease.
 Talk to your prospective landlord about pricing options for longer leases.

 6. Negotiate on a Fixer-Upper

 Consider committing to a cheap apartment that's under-budget, and make improvements yourself if the landlord won’t cover it.
-If all the place needs is a fresh coat of paint or a new faucet fixture, these are one-time fixes that will be much cheaper in the long run than renting a more expensive apartment that has all the perks.
+In some situations, the landlord might negotiate rent for you to fix up the place on your own.
+Your fixes could cost less in the long run than renting a more expensive apartment.